- Practice Areas

 The Federal Motor Carrier Safety Administration (FMCSA) is responsible for regulating the hours of service for truck drivers.
 In general, drivers of commercial trucks in this country are only allowed to operate a certain amount of hours each day and during the workweek.
 The FMCSA requirements are as follows:

-Proving an hours of service violation can be challenging, but it is crucial if a large truck crash occurs.
+Proving hours of service violation can be challenging, but it is crucial if a large truck crash occurs.
 Fatigued driving is a leading cause of accidents involving large commercial trucks.
-Any person injured in a truck accident needs to work with a skilled lawyer who can conduct an independent investigation into these cases.
+Any person severely injured in a truck accident needs to work with a skilled lawyer who can conduct an independent investigation into these cases.
 There are various types of evidence that can be gathered to prove that a truck driver was fatigued at the time that a crash occurred.
 This can include:

 A truck accident lawyer in Orange County will gather all the evidence necessary to help prove liability for these incidents.
 They will also engage in all negotiations with insurance carriers and trucking companies to help ensure that their client recovers the compensation they are entitled to.